1000blxdesss/PixelGun3DCheat/README.md

 Turn on: **INS**
 Unload: **END**

-You can take any Manual Map injector into the game
+You can take any Manual Map injector

  Functions:
    AIM